cloudfoundry/buildpack-packager/doc/Disconnected environments.md

-# Cache dependencies with existing Cloud Foundry Buildpacks

-### App Dependencies in Cached Mode
+# Disconnected environments

+### Deploying Apps on disconnected environments
+Cached buildpacks only ensure that a the buildpacks dependencies are cached, not your applications.

 When you work with a disconnected environment, it's important to use your package manager to 'vendor' your applications dependencies.

 The specific mechanism varies between platforms.
+See your buildpack's documentation for 'vendoring' advice.

 ## Building a cached buildpack
 1. Make sure you have fetched submodules